1 Introduction

 Do economists believe that people are basically greedy?
 When Gordon Gekko said “Greed… is good” in the film, Wall Street, was he speaking for the economics profession?
 And greed is such a nasty little word, isn’t it?

 Economists like to put it differently.
 We say that ‘people prefer more to less.’
 If someone offered you $10 in one hand and $20 in the other hand, you’d take the $20, right?
-As obvious as it might seem, that a person would always prefer having more to having less, this IS one of the basic principles of economics.
+As obvious as it might seem, that a person would always prefer having more to having less, it IS one of the basic principles of economics.

 You may think that religious people and ecologists are pretty minor exceptions to worry about, but our next principle may pose serious problems.